TomasAguileraCastillo/TomasAguileraCastillo/README.md

 ### 🧐 About Me:

 - 👀 &nbsp; I am currently open to new job opportunities.
-- 🌱 &nbsp; I am also learning phyton development, some vuejs, react, as well as learning QA for software development and some BI ;
+- 🌱 &nbsp; I am also learning phyton development, react, as well as learning QA for software development and some BI ;
 - 💬 &nbsp; Ask me about anything tech related if I can help and I know about it, I'm happy to help;
 - 📫 &nbsp; Feel free to reach out on my LinkedIn page.
 - 📝 &nbsp; Check out my resume no problem.